 This web site is for faculty advisers at Hobart and William Smith Colleges but is available on the web to prospective students, current students, and others.
 It is a dynamic site: as information about the curriculum and advising practices changes, so can the web page.
-Please send suggested links and corrections to Paul Kehle, Associate Dean of Faculty.
+Please send suggested links and corrections to DeWayne Lucas, Associate Dean of Faculty.

 All programs of study for the degree of Bachelor of Arts or Bachelor of Science are designed to be completed in four years.
 Most students graduate in the traditional four-year period, although individual programs allow for five years.
 The first year, either the second or third year, and the senior year must be spent in residence.